 The main goal of initial treatment for an acute stone event is symptomatic relief with hydration and analgesia/antiemetics as needed.
 If signs and symptoms of infection are present, and the patient has a stone in the kidney or ureter, immediate urologic consultation should be initiated as urinary tract infection in the setting of an obstructing stone is an emergency that requires antibiotics and renal decompression to decrease the chance of life-threatening septic shock.
-If the patient has a stone present without signs and symptoms of infection, he or she can be managed conservatively with opioids and nonsteroidal anti-inflammatory drugs (NSAIDs).
+If the patient has a stone present without signs and symptoms of infection, he or she can be managed conservatively with a nonsteroidal anti-inflammatory drug (NSAID) and/or an opioid.
 NSAIDs have been shown to offer effective pain relief from acute kidney stone related pain with fewer side effects than opioids and acetaminophen.
 If the pain cannot be managed with conservative therapy, then renal decompression or definitive stone treatment should be considered.
 There is evidence to support that medical expulsive therapy (MET), namely alpha-blockers, may increase ureteral stone passage rate and decrease the time to stone passage, particularly in distal ureteral stones <10 mm in size. [ ] However, if a 4- to 6-week trial of MET has been attempted without successful stone passage, the patient should undergo definitive surgical management.

 For patients at risk for, or with a history of recurrent stones, secondary preventive measures should be tailored toward underlying metabolic factors that promote stone formation.
 For all such patients, dietary modification with adequate hydration is an essential aspect of ongoing management.